🔢 Similarity Theory: Numbers

-A Page in Similarity Theory
+A Foundational Page of Similarity Theory

 By Simon Raphael